montagejs/montagejs.org/docs/montagejs-setup.md

 To verify your setup:

-1. Switch to the _app-name_ directory and use Minit to serve your project:
+1. Switch to the _app-name_ directory and use minit to serve your project:

     ```
     $ cd app-name